What is GMO Food?

 Biotechnology, or the manipulation of genes in organisms, has been used to improve the traits of certain foods, like making crops resistant to pests or drought.
 A method using what is called recombinant DNA technology allows scientists to transfer genetic information from one organism to another, producing plants, animals, and even vaccines.
 The crops that are created from this process are referred to as genetically modified organisms, or sometimes frankenfoods, by opponents of the practice.

-Potential benefits of GM foods
+Advantages or benefits of GMO foods

 There are a few main types of genetic modification at this time: crops that are able to resist pests, disease, and other threats, crops that provide extra nutritional value, and those with industrial purposes that can be used in pharmaceuticals or as biofuels.
 High-yielding crops could allow farmers to create more food using fewer resources, including land.